SAP/fsm-shell/docs/events.md

   }
   ```

-  The property `targetOutletName` is automatically added by the FSM Shell when the request originates from an extension within an outlet.
+  The property `targetOutletName` is automatically added by the SAP Field Service and Asset Management Shell when the request originates from an extension within an outlet.
 It should not be set manually by the extension.
 The property `cloudStorageKeys` allows you to register user setting keys that would otherwise not be accessible (see `GET_STORAGE_ITEM` and `SET_STORAGE_ITEM` for more information).

   A `CloudStorageKey` is defined as follows: